ontologyportal/SUMOjEdit/README.md

 Customization
 =============================
-- you may wish to right click in the editor and "customize this menu" select the "Context Menu"\
+- you may wish to customize by right clicking in the editor and selecting "Customize This Menu,"\
+select the "Context Menu" under jedit, then the '+' symbol.
+First, add a seperator, then select\
-then the '+' symbol.
-Select "Plugin: SUMOjEdit Plugin" from the Command or macro: dialog menu and add\
+"Plugin: SUMOjEdit Plugin" from the Command or macro: dialog menu and add "format axioms",\
-"format axioms", "go to definition" and "query on highlighted expressions", which are handy to have on\
+"go to definition" and "query on highlighted expressions", which are handy to have on the context\
-the context menu as well as the main plugin menu.
-In later versions this may already be performed as\
+menu as well as the main plugin menu.
+In later versions this may already be performed as part of\
-part of the configuration but for now you'll need to add the menu items manually.
+the configuration, but for now you'll need to add the menu items manually.
 - install the EditorScheme plugin with Plugins->PluginManager->Install-EditorScheme then\
 Plugins-EditorScheme->SchemeSelector.
 I like the Neon theme as the best "Dark mode" option
 - If you have a small screen or imperfect eyes you may wish to adjust the font size with\
 Utilities->GlobalOptions->jEdit->TextArea->TextFont